Are Treadmill’s Easier To Run On?

 By Drew Heideman, MPT, ATC, PES

-When treadmill running, athletes tend to take shorter steps, and therefore take more steps per minute than when running on the ground.
+Are treadmill’s easier to run on?
+When treadmill running, athletes tend to take shorter steps.
+Also, they take more steps per minute than when running on the ground.
 This is due to the propelling nature of a treadmill.
 Despite this, the downward force is not significantly smaller when treadmill running versus overground running.
 The downward force is the force that causes the “pounding” feeling in your joints when running.
 Because the downward force is not significantly different between the two, treadmill running is not significantly easier on your joints than overground running!

 - To schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.

 JOI Physicians are currently offering ASAP Fracture care.
 Make an appointment by calling (904)JOI-2000.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
 To learn more about this service, read this article about fracture and injury care.